 #27: Dark Red with Highlights

 “With multidimensional colors, you lose vibrancy and get a more blended color,” according to colorist Devon Crawley of Columbus IN.
 “Doesn’t the depth of the dark brown versus red look amazing?
-The red pops and gives visible definition from the roots to the ends.
+The red pops and gives a visible definition from the roots to the ends.
 Plus, it’s so shiny!”
-Devon exclaims.
+Crawley exclaims.

 #28: Deep Auburn Red Hair Color